Skip to main content

 Production Routing

-In Operation Binding, you can specify that you want to change the quantity used to calculate the selected operation time.
-In ProcessForce, an operation's time is calculated based on a planned quantity of a final product.
-The resulting quantity of the selected Item is taken under consideration during Operation time calculation.
-You can change the item chosen for considered by selecting the Time Calc checkbox.
+In Operation Binding, users can modify the quantity used to calculate operation time.
+In ProcessForce, operation time is determined based on the planned quantity of the final product.
+The resulting quantity of the selected item is considered in this calculation.

 Production Process Bind Time